Talking with your relatives about an hATTR amyloidosis diagnosis

 Empower your family members to take action

 By encouraging your family to visit a doctor and genetic counselor, you can help them learn more about the condition.
-They may talk about their chances of inheriting it, how testing works, and what may happen after a diagnosis.
+They may talk about their chances of inheriting the disease, how testing works, and what may happen after a diagnosis.

-A genetic test can help your family determine whether or not they carry a mutation in the TTR gene associated with hATTR amyloidosis and help them determine their own risk for the condition.
+A genetic test can help your family determine whether or not they carry a variant in the TTR gene associated with hATTR amyloidosis and help them determine their own risk for the condition.

 Hear about one family’s journey with hATTR amyloidosis